Armstrong Williams: 'No Child Left Behind' controversy

-In January 2005, USA Today reported that documents obtained under the Freedom of Information Act revealed that Williams had been paid $240,000 to promote the controversial No Child Left Behind Act.
+In January 2005, USA Today reported that documents obtained under the Freedom of Information Act (NCLB) revealed that Williams had been paid $240,000 to promote the controversial No Child Left Behind Act.
 USA Today reported that Williams was hired "to promote the law on his nationally syndicated television show and to urge other black journalists to do the same."
 As part of the agreement, Williams was required "to regularly comment on NCLB during the course of his broadcasts", and to interview Education Secretary Rod Paige for TV and radio spots that aired during the show in 2004.
-The contract with Williams was part of a $950,000 contract between the U.S. Department of Education and the public relations company Ketchum Inc.
+The contract with Williams was part of a $950,000 contract between the US Department of Education and the public relations company Ketchum Inc.

 After the USA Today revelations, Tribune Media Services (TMS) terminated its syndication agreement with Williams.
 In a statement to Editor & Publisher (E&P), TMS stated: "[A]ccepting compensation in any form from an entity that serves as a subject of his weekly newspaper columns creates, at the very least, the appearance of a conflict of interest.
 Under these circumstances, readers may well ask themselves if the views expressed in his columns are his own, or whether they have been purchased by a third party."
 In response, Williams initially told E&P that he intended self-syndicate his column.
 E&P contacted 10 newspapers listed as clients on Williams's website to ask if they would continue to carry the column; the majority stated that they would not.
-Williams later told the Associated Press the following: "Even though I'm not a journalist—I'm a commentator—I feel I should be held to the media ethics standard.
+Williams later told the Associated Press, "Even though I'm not a journalist—I'm a commentator—I feel I should be held to the media ethics standard.
 My judgment was not the best.
 I wouldn't do it again, and I learned from it."

 On September 30, 2005, the Government Accountability Office released a report concluding that the Department of Education had acted illegally in making the payments because the government's role in the public relations effort was not disclosed.